Antoniaina/foolang-release/README.md

 ## 11. Native Functions

-Foolang provides a comprehensive standard library of built-in functions for I/O, string and array manipulation, type conversion, file operations, and more.
+Flinglang provides a comprehensive standard library of built-in functions for I/O, string and array manipulation, type conversion, file operations, and more.

 ### Input/Output